Discovery

 Find patterns the framework didn't hypothesize.

-The matrix shows Spearman rank correlation (ρ) between all numeric and ordinal variables — more appropriate than Pearson for ordinal 1–5 scales. ρ ranges from −1 to +1: near +1 = move together, −1 = move opposite, 0 = no relationship.
+The matrix shows Spearman rank correlation (ρ) between all numeric and ordinal variables — more appropriate than Pearson for mixed ordinal scales.
+Variables use different scales: 0-5 sliders (Productive, QoL, Completion, Drive, Wellbeing, Intro/Extra) and 1-5 frequency (Overwhelm, Overcommit, Priority Difficulty, External Pressure, Replan). ρ ranges from −1 to +1: near +1 = move together, −1 = move opposite, 0 = no relationship.
 Bold values are statistically significant (p < 0.05).
 Gray values may be noise.
 Three categorical dimensions (Hours, Tools, ND Impact) are ordinal-encoded so they can participate in correlation analysis.
+Hover any cell to see each variable's scale type.

 Correlation Matrix